-I knew other people who had success with Fit and Fare, but I was still expecting it to be like all of the other fad diet.
-However with some gentle encouragement from my girlfriend I skeptically signed up.
+I knew other people who had success with Fit and Fare, but I was still expecting it to be like all of the other fad diets.
+However, with some gentle encouragement from my girlfriend, I skeptically signed up.
 Oh Boy was I surprised.
-Not only was I still getting to eat food that I really liked but I was getting so much more of it then I was on my previous "diet".
+Not only was I still getting to eat food that I really liked but I was getting so much more of it than I was on my previous "diet".
 I wasn't spending my days hungry, and the plan was just so easy.
 I found myself looking forward to seeing what was on my next meal plan.
 I quickly blew past my first goal and my second, and my third.

-Now I am only a couple pounds from my final goal of 210 lb and I am lighter then I have been since high school.
-I talk about Fit and Fare to everyone I know because I have trouble believing my own results sometimes. - Phil M.
+Now I am only a couple of pounds from my final goal of 210 lb and I am lighter than I have been since high school.
+I talk about Coach Krista with KK Method to everyone I know because I have trouble believing my own results sometimes. - Phil M.

-I did a 4 week meal plan with Krista.
+I did a 4-week meal plan with Krista.
 In following her plan, I lost more than 6 inches in 4 weeks.
 The recipes were delicious, easy, and filling.
-Krista was so easy to work with, as she was able to create healthier alternatives of my favorite meals, and create a meal plan to accommodate my likes and dislikes.
+Krista was so easy to work with, as she was able to create healthier alternatives for my favorite meals and create a meal plan to accommodate my likes and dislikes.
 She was always flexible, and available to answer questions and encourage me through the process.
 I would highly recommend her program!- Courtney B.

 I reached out to Krista when I started to gain weight through graduate school and was becoming very uncomfortable.
 I was between doing the Whole 30 or trying the Nutritionist route.
 I was able to chat with Krista and talk to her about my goals, and even told her I was thinking about the Whole 30.

-What I appreciated the most was that she did not discourage me from doing it, she told the pros and the cons of the diet and how she can help better my eating choices without all the restrictions of Whole 30 but was supportive in which ever way I went.
+What I appreciated the most was that she did not discourage me from doing it, she told me the pros and the cons of the diet and how she can help better my eating choices without all the restrictions of Whole 30 but was supportive in whichever way I went.

-Two summers later, I was introduced to an Fit and Fare and started macro-based meal plans.
-I was holding a steady weight but was more toned that I had ever been!
-I had lost inches, gained muscle and felt great!
+Two summers later, I was introduced to Coach Krista with KK Method and started macro-based meal plans.
+I was holding a steady weight but was more toned than I had ever been!
+I had lost inches, gained muscle, and felt great!
 Wedding ready for sure!